 Yet behind the idyllic postcard picture is an entire economic system – the so-called “blue economy”, which makes up 5% of the world’s GDP and affects the livelihoods of 350 million people.
 In some Asian countries, like Indonesia, the blue economy accounts for up to 20% of GDP.
 Ultimately, if the global blue economy were a country, it would be the seventh largest in the world, and the ocean, as an economic entity, would be in the G7!

 The blue economy is a major driver of urban and regional development.
 In coastal cities, the blue economy provides jobs for millions of people, including in the nautical sector, bio-marine research or blue technologies.
-In Spain, the blue economy generates annual turnover of EUR 3.8 million in Barcelona alone, and in the Southern region of Andalusia, it accounts for around 10.5% of GDP.
+In Spain, the blue economy generates an annual turnover of EUR 3.8 billion in Barcelona alone, and in the Southern region of Andalusia, it accounts for around 10.5% of GDP.

 But the blue economy is not only about money.
 It includes non-market benefits, such as carbon storage, coastal protection, cultural values and biodiversity.
 Globally, ecosystem services, such as wind power production and coastal protection, provide benefits of USD 140 trillion per year, amounting to more than one and a half times the size of global GDP.
 In Europe, almost EUR 500 billion worth of ecosystem services are generated within a 10 km coastal zone.

 Cities and regions have an important role to play both in realising the potential of the blue economy and in preserving marine and freshwater ecosystems, conserving the ocean, boosting the use of renewable energy preventing waste and fighting against pollution.
 In 2019, more than 6 mega tonnes of plastic waste leaked into rivers, lakes and the ocean.
 That’s roughly the weight of the Great Pyramid of Giza.
 Plastic pollution would stunt fish growth, cutting off millions of people from a vital source of food.